Why restructure UW Colleges and UW-Extension?

 Integrating Cooperative Extension with UW-Madison is consistent with the practice in many other states, including Illinois, Michigan, and Pennsylvania.
-Integration of the following divisions of UW-Extension into UW System Administration would recognize and develop their statewide role:
+Integrating the following divisions of UW-Extension into UW System Administration will recognize and develop their statewide role:

 - Division of Business and Entrepreneurship (DBE)

 - Broadcasting and Media Innovations (BAMI) including Wisconsin Public Television and Wisconsin Public Radio

 - Continuing Education, Outreach and E-learning (CEOEL) including UW Flexible Option

 4-H is an important resource for Wisconsin communities, and it will continue throughout the state.
 The Cooperative Extension Division of UW-Extension will become part of UW-Madison.

 When would the restructuring of UW Colleges and UW-Extension go into effect?